brissone/moodle-qtype_musictheory/README.txt

 Requirements:

-1) 	Moodle 2.7.x
+1) 	Moodle 2.7, 2.8 or 2.9 (it may work with later versions but has only been with tested with these versions)

-2) 	PHP 5: the plug-in was coded with version 5.5.3.
+2) 	PHP 5: the plugin was coded with version 5.5.3.
 It hasn't been tested with earlier versions of PHP.

 3)	Javascript is used for the graphical user interface, but the question type